 The pilot study consisted of a 10-minute meditation each day for 10 days, with a 3-day limit between practices before a participant was assumed to have withdrawn from the study.
 Pre-test surveys were conducted over video call, after which participant information was passed to a second experimenter who randomly assigned conditions by pulling the condition names out of a hat.
-This second experimenter handled daily standardised emails (which indicated what meditation to do, and asked a question about the experience) and alerted the first experimenter (who was condition-blind) when the participant was ready for their second survey video call.
+This second experimenter handled daily standardised emails (which indicated what meditation to do and asked a question about the experience) and alerted the first experimenter (who was condition-blind) when the participant was ready for their second survey video call.

 Mindfulness of World and Mental States groups were given access to a condition-relevant website which featured information about mindfulness, a prompt to do mindfulness during daily activities, and the guided meditation audio.
 Separate instructions were emailed each day, with a response to questions probing intervention adherence required for the next day's email to be sent.
 Although the audio file remained consistent throughout each intervention, emailed instructions differed each day.
 The Mindfulness of the World condition (N=40) audio instructed participants to attend to their breath and body, whilst email instructions asked participants to become aware of the world around them in a radius that became progressively bigger each day.
 The Mindfulness of Mental States condition (N=47) audio started on the breath and moved on to an awareness of passing thoughts and sensations in a detached manner as “just thoughts”, whilst emails instructed participants to focus on different mental states each day including: intentions, feeling tone (positive, negative, or neutral), desires, emotions, the beginning, end, and transition between states, and finally an open-monitoring style.
 Participants in the waitlist control (N=35) were given access to the post-test survey and one of the conditions after 10 working days.

 We hypothesised superior performance on a mindfulness questionnaire (FFMQ) from pre- to post-test in a Mindfulness of Mental States condition compared to a Mindfulness of the World condition - the latter of which was in turn hypothesised to perform superior to a Waitlist condition.
-We also reason that, if Mindfulness of the World was shown to have equivalent FFMQ to waitlist and inferior performance to the Mental States condition, this would indicate it could be a useful active control condition.
+We also reasoned that, if Mindfulness of the World was shown to have equivalent FFMQ to waitlist and inferior performance to the Mental States condition, this would indicate it could be a useful active control condition.
 If Mindfulness of Mental States and Mindfulness of World had equivalent expectations for change on outcome variables (depression, anxiety), the latter would show itself to be a good active control condition.
 Data was collected over several years by student researchers.
 A final dataset contained 94 participants (52 Female; Ages 18-50, M=24, SD=5.79).
 Missing data was handled by Multiple Imputation using a Fully Conditional Specification method with Bayesian Regression, details can be found below and in the online supplementary.
 Analysis was largely in line with the main study (see below) - in short, a change analysis was run wherein interactions were immediately decomposed into contrasts, with the differences between conditions over time compared to a likely effect size (.2 Likert units) using Bayes Factors.
 Sensitive results were taken to involve Bayes factors <1/3 and or >3.

 Results and learnings

-in terms of mindfulness of the world being a good active control because it elicits the same expectations as mindfulness of mental states for the reduction of depression and anxiety, there was evidence for no difference between the interventions in expectations – therefore passing out initial manipulation check.
+in terms of mindfulness of the world being a good active control because it elicits the same expectations as mindfulness of mental states for the reduction of depression and anxiety, there was evidence for no difference between the interventions in expectations – therefore passing our initial manipulation check.
 This is the first time that Bayesian evidence for equivalence of expectations has been shown for a control group for mindfulness compared to the mindfulness intervention itself.